We are proud to be delivering Safe to Be Me© in primary schools across Scotland.

-This innovative programme uses dance to introduce topics such as racism, homophobia, bigotry, ableism and transphobia.
-Delivered in line with the key Scottish Government targets to address these areas, the project engages with Primary 6 pupils to explore themes that include identity, tolerance, acceptance, respect, ethnic and family diversity and LGBTQ communities.
+This innovative programme uses dance to introduce topics such as racism, homophobia, bigotry, ableism, and transphobia.
+Delivered in line with the key Scottish Government targets to address these areas, the project engages with Primary 6 pupils to explore themes that include identity, respect, acceptance, ethnic and family diversity, and LGBTQ communities.

-Pupils are initially introduced to these themes by our qualified team in the weeks leading up to watching a performance, which is choreographed by Scottish Ballet’s Engagement Creative Director, Lorraine Jamieson.
-Working with Scotland’s most experienced dance practitioners, the pupils then take part in a full-day workshop where they create their own Safe to Be Me© performance; supporting them to be safe and confident in who they are.
+Pupils are initially introduced to these themes by our qualified team in the weeks leading up to watching a performance choreographed by Scottish Ballet’s Engagement Creative Director, Lorraine Jamieson.
+Working with Scotland’s most experienced dance practitioners, the pupils then take part in a full-day workshop where they create their own Safe To Be Me© performance; supporting them to be safe and confident in who they are.

 To find out more about how your school can be involved in the programme, please contact email@example.com.